AnnoyingRain5/RainyBot/readme.md

 ### Docker Self-Hosting:

 If you would like to selfhost using docker, just use the supplied dockerfile, and pass it the `TOKEN` environment variable

+Alternatively, you can pull an image from dockerhub using `docker pull annoyingrains/rainybot`